Zen and the Art of Caring for Pets Book Review

 Over the years, she worked in emergency / critical care.
 She also worked for a veterinary practice purchased by a corporation.
 The book addresses the high rate of suicide among veterinarians (that I talked about recently in the post about how not to get fired as a veterinary client).
 Kelleher offers keen insights into how she practices veterinary medicine today -- from cancer cases to chronic allergies and beyond.
 The 2 of us agree on many things.
 Some things in the book, though, I disagree with, doubt, and bring a heavy dose of skepticism to.
 She knows that based on our private conversations via email, Yet, she encouraged me to write a book review anyway.
 So here you go.

 What You Can Learn from Zen and the Art of Caring for Pets

-If you're facing something medical that seems insurmountable with your dog, I think you can learn a lot about what's possible if you are willing to take a different path and mindset toward veterinary care like what Kelleher offers to her clients and patients with conditions such as these:
+If you're facing something medical that seems insurmountable with your dog, I think you can learn a lot about what's possible.
+Consider taking a different path and mindset toward veterinary care like what Kelleher offers.
+Her clients and patients often arrive with these conditions:

 - Rampant itching / allergies / secondary infections